 Extensive empirical evidence documents differences in the relationship between employment and output across countries and industries.
-The large variability in how much a given change in output affects employment (e.g. Perman and Stephan, 2015; Hoffman and Lemiueux, 2014) reflects country-specific productivity responses to output changes.
-The differences in these responses have typically been explained by the existence of differences in labour market institutions, such as work-sharing agreements and employment protection laws, that affect the ease and time it takes to, e.g., lay off workers.
-While these country specific factors are important in explaining fluctuations in the aggregate employment/output ratio, they cannot account for the observed variations across different industries within countries.
+The large variability in how much a given change in output affects employment (e.g. Perman and Stephan, 2015; Hoffmann and Lemiueux, 2014) reflects country-specific and industry-specific productivity responses to output changes.
+At the country level, the dissimilarity in these responses have typically been explained by the existence of differences in labour market institutions, such as work-sharing agreements and employment protection laws, that affect the ease and time it takes to, e.g., lay off workers.
+While these country specific factors are important in explaining fluctuations in the aggregate employment/output ratio, they cannot account for the observed differences across industries within countries.

-In this paper we argue that variations in the size distribution of firms across industries and countries can help to explain the differences in the response of aggregate employment to output change.
-There is ample evidence on the existence of significant intra-industry heterogeneity, with sharp variations in firm characteristics and performance both within narrowly defined industries, and across countries (e.g., Syverson, 2011).
-A key implication in the existing literature is that resource allocation across different firms matters.
-Specifically, changes in aggregate performance (total factor productivity, employment, trade and foreign direct investment flows) result not only from changes within firms, but also from compositional changes of firms within and across industries via selection and reallocation effects.1 It is then conceivable that differences in the distribution of firms across industries and countries will result in different aggregate responses to shocks.
+In this paper we argue that dissimilarities in the size distribution of firms across industries and countries can help to explain the varied response of aggregate employment to output change.
+There is ample evidence of significant intra-industry heterogeneity in firm characteristics and performance, both within narrowly defined industries and across countries (e.g., Syverson, 2011).
+A key implication of the vast literature that has developed in response to this evidence is that resource allocation across different firms matters to aggregate outcomes.
+Specifically, changes in aggregate performance (total factor productivity, employment, trade and foreign direct investment flows) result not only from changes within firms, but also from compositional changes of firms within and across industries via selection and reallocation effects.
+It is then conceivable that differences in the distribution of firms across industries and countries will contribute to different aggregate employment responses to output shocks.

 1 See e.g. Olley and Pakes (1996) and Caves (1998) for some early contributions to this literature.
-More recently, several contributions have shown how misallocations across heterogeneous production units can affect aggregate productivity and the transmission of shocks (see, e.g. Hopenhayn et al., 1993; Restuccia and Rogerson, 2008; Foster et al. 2008; Bartelsman et al., 2013).
+More recently, several contributions have shown how misallocations across heterogeneous production units can affect aggregate productivity and the transmission of shocks (see, e.g., Restuccia and Rogerson, 2008; Foster et al. 2008; Bartelsman et al., 2013).